Saving Ourselves Foundation

 Our Founding Board

-Crystal Brigham - Brings 18 years of professional experience in human resources and administration.
-She holds a Bachelor of Business Management from Prairie View A&M University and an MBA, supporting her practical and strategic approach to organizational leadership.
+Crystal Brigham, Treasurer, brings 18 years of professional experience in human resources and administration, with a strong focus on community-led initiatives.
+She holds a Bachelor of Business Management from Prairie View A&M University and an MBA, which support her practical and strategic approach to organizational leadership.
+Crystal co

 Our Founding Board